-hoIf you’re wondering how long it will take your Albuquerque rental property to be leased, we have some good news.
+Wondering how long it will take your Albuquerque rental property to be leased?
+We have some good news.
 The local rental market is very strong, even as most of the country struggles to recover economically from the ongoing pandemic.

 In our experience, well-maintained homes have been able to rent within two or three weeks of being listed.
 In some cases, we’ve rented out a home in just a couple of days.
-That’s great news for your cash flow.
+That’s great news for your cash flow and investment property.

 How can you be sure your property will rent just as quickly?
-We have three important factors that will contribute to a fast rental period and a low vacancy loss: condition, pricing, and marketing.
+We have three important factors that will contribute to a fast rental period and a low vacancy loss: condition, pricing, and marketing process.

 Albuquerque Rental Property Condition

 Do a complete walk-through before you list your rental home.
 Make sure everything in the property works the way it should.
-Consider investing in minor upgrades and updates.
+Landlords should consider investing in minor upgrades and updates.
 Fresh paint and new floors will help you rent your property faster, as will new light fixtures and energy-efficient appliances.

 Pricing Your Albuquerque Rental Home